-Host a Nightmare Before Christmas Halloween themed movie night with these great tips including costumes and movie treats.
+Host a Nightmare Before Christmas Halloween themed movie night with these great tips including a Jack Skellington costume for women and movie night treats.

 Yesterday I had the opportunity to head down to San Diego to meet up with a few fabulous local blogger friends to do a fun Halloween segment on San Diego Living.
 First, let me give a shout-out to my friend Suzette (Mamarazzi Knows Best) who is the amazing author of 101 Movies To See Before You Grow Up, she organized a fun Halloween movie themed segment where we paired fun movie time treats and costumes.

 We covered a few movies during our segment, but for the purpose of this post I want to focus on The Nightmare Before Christmas – unfortunately, they’ve removed the link to the full segment, so I’ll share what I can here.

 This is the costume I wore for the segment:

 I pretty much threw most of it together the night before, right down to spray painting the tutu … which you might recognize because Marisol has worn it many times and I just spray paint it each year to match whatever she is going to be, like when she was The Pirate Fairy.